 Students not meeting the SAP standards will be offered the opportunity to appeal the decision.
 A successful appeal will be based on whether or not a student’s performance was affected by personal injury or illness and/or death of an immediate family member.
 An immediate family member is defined as mother, father, sibling, spouse, child or grandparent.
 Also, a successful appeal will outline what has changed in the student’s situation that will allow for him or her to be successful, academically, in subsequent academic terms.

 The SAP appeal form is available under the "Financial Aid Forms" section of this site.
-Complete SAP appeal forms and supporting documentation should be submitted to the Office of Financial Aid.
+Complete SAP appeal forms and supporting documentation should be submitted to the One Stop.
 Students who have their appeal approved will be notified via email.
 Depending on the student's situation, the approval may include an academic plan, which is intended to assist in bringing the student back into a good SAP standing.

 Grade Point Averages